 How to Create Your Own Safari Web Push Certificate for Subscriber Portability?

-At PushEngage we believe in transparency and want to ensure there is vendor locked-in when your sign up.
+At PushEngage we believe in transparency and want to ensure there is NO vendor locked-in when your sign up.
 We have even If you wish to enable web push notifications on safari, and have your subscribers portable, then you need to create your own safari web push certificate, and configure it in PushEngage.
 This step is similar to creating your own FCM key for Chrome.

 Here's the step-wise breakdown that you can follow to create your own certificate.